OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/file-viewer-plugin/intro.md

 ### Actions

-Here is the reference of the actions you can use from the File Plugin.
-File Plugin uses a Cordova plugin, and for more information check out [cordova-outsystems-file-viewer](https://github.com/OutSystems/cordova-outsystems-fileviewer)
+Here is the reference of the actions you can use from the File Viewer plugin.
+File Viewer plugin uses a Cordova plugin, and for more information check out [cordova-outsystems-file-viewer](https://github.com/OutSystems/cordova-outsystems-fileviewer)

 | Action                  | Description                                                                          |
 | ----------------------- | ------------------------------------------------------------------------------------ |